openjs-foundation/cross-project-council/GOVERNANCE.md

 * there are no outstanding objections
 * there are two or more approvals by voting CPC members
 * the board has been consulted in the case of substantial changes
-* The PR has been open for at least 14 days
+* The issue has been open for at least 14 days

 ## Merging PRs into this Repository